chrisxfire/chrisxfire.github.io/content/notes/itil-4/service-management-practices/Incident management ITIL 4 Practice Guide.md

 Periodic reviews provide an opportunity to analyze the stakeholders’ satisfaction with the incident management practice.
 Periodic incident review is also key for the continual improvement of the practice and the organization’s products and services.

-<table><tbody><tr><td><strong>Key message</strong></td></tr><tr><td>The importance of data</td></tr><tr><td>Effective reviews will always need data; therefore, it is important to agree the requirements for documenting it.
+**Key message**: The importance of data</td></tr><tr><td>Effective reviews will always need data; therefore, it is important to agree the requirements for documenting it.
 Data should be:<p>- <strong>Concurrent</strong>: It is useful to know exactly what was done when, to assist in continual improvement.
 This requires stakeholders to update incident records during, not after, the event.
 Also, an accurate timeline may be useful for investigating the problem.</p><p>- <strong>Complete</strong>: A considerable amount of activity can be hidden behind a simple statement.
 For example, a statement such as ‘We restarted the cluster and normal function was observed after 45 minutes’ may hide useful detail.
 It could mean: ‘We restarted Server 1, then 2, then 3 and found that Server 4, which was operating normally, stopped.
 We checked the manual and restarted Servers 2 and 4, then 1 and 3.
-All were processing data correctly after 10 minutes.’</p><p>- <strong>Comprehensive</strong>: Describing why an action was taken can be just as important as describing the action itself.</p></td></tr></tbody></table>
+All were processing data correctly after 10 minutes.’</p><p>- <strong>Comprehensive</strong>: Describing why an action was taken can be just as important as describing the action itself.</p>

 ### 2.5 Key metrics
 The practice metrics should be applied to a specific context such as type of incident, services, specialist groups, or periods of time.